obiba/mica-doc/web-user-guide/data-access-request.rst

 Summary
 ~~~~~~~

-Before requesting access to data, a researcher needs to register by sending a
+Before requesting access to data, a researcher needs to register and follow some steps to submit a
 *data access request*.
+This access request is composed of at least one main application form to be filled in
+by the applicant.
+Other forms can be enabled for more complex procedures, such as preliminary form, feasibility form,
+amendment form and end-user agreement form.
+Each of these forms is to be designed by the administrator.

+Once a form is filled-in and submitted by the applicant, data access officers will review it before approval or rejection.

+Notification emails help with the communication between the applicant and the data access officer during the life cycle of each form.

+Collaborators can be associated by the applicant to a request.
+Collaborators can only contribute to their own end-user agreement form (if enabled).

 Request Workflow
 ~~~~~~~~~~~~~~~~